Winning the First Phase: 5 Solid Openings for Beginners

 1. The Italian Game

 Starting with 1. e4 e5 2.
 Nf3 Nc6 3.
 Bc4, the Italian Game is the perfect introduction to piece development.
 It targets the weak f7 pawn and prepares for quick castling.
-To visualize this better, setting it up on an AMEROUS Magnetic Set is highly recommended for study.

 2. The London System

 The London is a "universal" opening for White that can be played against almost anything.
 It's solid, safe, and allows you to reach a playable middlegame every time.
-Serious London players often use a DGT North American Timer to practice the rapid-fire development this system allows.

 3. The Queen's Gambit